nrobinson2000/linux-blade/README.md

 >The Razer Blade 15 is the newest laptop made by Razer.
 This post will outline the steps I took to install and configure Linux Mint on my Razer Blade 15.

 ## TL;DR

-Clone this repository and run the `auto-install.sh` script to download and configure my preferred helper tools and settings.
+Once you've installed Linux Mint, clone this repository and run the `auto-install.sh` script to download and configure my preferred helper tools and settings.

 ```
 sudo apt install git